How to attract the best talent.

 It sounds obvious but using tools like LinkedIn to find potential candidates and connect with them should not be overlooked.
 Find relevant groups on Facebook and LinkedIn where potential candidates could be.
 You can use hashtags or keywords to help you find them.

 In reverse, social media can provide a great platform to sell your business to potential employees.
-Your business should have a company page which sells the benefits of working for you.
+Your business should have a company page that sells the benefits of working for you.
 Read our guide to using social media to recruit.

 Think about old employees